An Adaptive Cubic Regularisation Algorithm Based on Interior-Point Methods for Optimization with General Inequality Constraints: Conclusion

 \section{Conclusion}

-We have introduced an adaptive regularisation algorithm using cubics based on interior point methods for solving nonlinear inequality constrained optimization.
-Different from trust-region SQP methods, the ARC method can effectively address the incompatibility between linear constraints and trust regions.
-We impose the fraction to boundary rule to bound the slack variables away from zero, so that the algorithm does not stop too quickly on a solution with insufficient accuracy.
-It is not easy to find an exact solution of the subproblem.
-We compute approximate solution and propose conditions that the approximate solution should satisfy.
-Under mild assumptions, globally convergence is analyzed.
-To demonstrate the performance of ARCBIP, preliminary numerical results and the comparison with Algorithm 3.6 in \cite{Liu2020} and and IPOPT in \cite{WäChter2006} are presented.
-However, this paper still lacks analysis of local convergence rate.
-This is our future research.
+We have introduced an implementable adaptive regularisation algorithm using cubics based on interior-point methods (ARCBIP) for solving nonlinear inequality constrained optimization.
+The fraction to boundary rule is used to bound the slack variables away from zero, so that the algorithm does not stop too quickly on a solution with insufficient accuracy.
+In addition, ARCBIP is based on a primal version, while it also permits primal-dual steps to ensure that the primal and dual iterates to be interior-points.
+Since it is not easy to find an exact solution of the subproblem, we compute approximate solution and propose conditions that the approximate solution should satisfy.
+Unlike interior-point algorithms based on line search frameworks, which usually require that the Lagrangian Hessian or its approximation is uniformly positive definite on the null space of the Jacobian of active constraints to guarantee the descent property of the search directions, ARCBIP does not need positive definiteness of Lagrangian Hessian to ensure the global convergence.
+Preliminary numerical results and some comparison results are presented to demonstrate the performance of ARCBIP.